All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Free Download: Pharmacy Verification Checklist Know what to look for in a compounding pharmacy) licensing, standards, and red flags.
 Our checklist walks you through verification step by step.
 Get yours free (we'll email it to you instantly.
 [Download Now]

 503B facilities differ from 503A pharmacies in several important ways.
 They can compound medications without patient-specific prescriptions.
 They can produce larger batches for hospital and clinic use.
-They are registered with and inspected by the FDA (not just state boards).
+They're registered with and inspected by the FDA (not just state boards).
 They must report adverse events to the FDA.
 And they follow current Good Manufacturing Practice (cGMP) standards.

 The 503B model is more like a small pharmaceutical manufacturer.
 These facilities produce medications in bulk, often supplying hospitals, clinics, and medical offices.
 The FDA oversight adds a layer of inspection and accountability that goes beyond what state boards typically provide for 503A pharmacies.

-However, 503B outsourcing facilities have faced their own challenges.
+But 503B outsourcing facilities have faced their own challenges.
 The regulatory framework is still evolving, and the level of FDA inspection varies.
 Not all 503B facilities are created equal, just as not all 503A pharmacies are.

 Key Differences That Affect You